 Image: Prodigal Son by Timothy P. Schmalz

 Our priest is dedicated to making this sacrament readily available to all.
 In addition to hearing confessions Monday to Friday, 8:30 am to 8:50 am, Saturday 9:30 am to 10:00 am, and Saturday 4:00 pm to 4:45 pm, there are penitential services during Advent and Lent.
+Please check our Mass Times for the latest updates to the confession schedule.

 We invite you to come to our church for confession at the times listed, or contact the parish office to schedule an appointment.